QuickBooks Blog

 2. Factor in bonuses, commission, and overtime

-If your employee has earned any extra wages apart from their regular hourly rate, be sure to add that to the total.
+If your employee has earned any extra wages apart from their regular hourly rate, add that to the total.
 If you’re not sure how to calculate overtime pay, you can check out our informative guide: How to calculate overtime pay for hourly and salaried employees.

-If any bonuses, cash prizes, or commissions were awarded to employees immediately, then these will not be counted in accrued payroll.
+Any bonuses, cash prizes, or commissions that were awarded to employees immediately won't be counted in accrued payroll.

 3. Payroll taxes (FICA), health insurance, and retirement contributions